pauldotknopf/gstreamer-media-SDK/README.md

 	set PKG_CONFIG_PATH=%GSTREAMER_1_0_ROOT_X86_64%lib\pkgconfig

-Run the Meson command to configure the out-of-source build.
+When building against the open-source Media SDK stack (https://github.com/Intel-Media-SDK/MediaSDK), please ensure that the MSDK pkgconfig files installed in custom build paths are included in the PKG_CONFIG_PATH.
+For example,

-	meson ../gst-mfx-build
+	export PKG_CONFIG_PATH=/opt/intel/mediasdk/lib/pkgconfig/

-To setup a release build and install to the GStreamer system installation directory:
+To setup a release build and install to the GStreamer system installation directory, run the following Meson command to configure the out-of-source build:

 	meson ../gst-mfx-build_release --prefix=${PREFIX} --libdir=${LIBDIR} --buildtype=release

-Typically, ${PREFIX} would be `/usr` in Linux or `C:/gstreamer/1.0/x86_64` in Windows, and ${LIBDIR} would be `lib64` (Fedora and related derivatives), `lib/x86_64-linux-gnu` (Ubuntu and related derivatives), or `lib` (Windows).
+Typically, ${PREFIX} would be `/usr` in Linux or `C:\gstreamer\1.0\x86_64` in Windows, and ${LIBDIR} would be `lib64` (Fedora and related derivatives), `lib/x86_64-linux-gnu` (Ubuntu and related derivatives), or `lib` (Windows).